 Dog harness types include:

 In some cases, the material of the harness you choose for your dog may be irrelevant.
+It's good to chose a harness with material that will suit your lifestyle.
+Here at Lords & Labradors we offer harnesses for all different scenarios, those that you can bundle in the washing machine, and those that have padding for longer hikes and walks.
 However, if your dog is picky, irritable, has a skin condition or short fur, it could be a deciding factor.

 Common dog harness materials include:

 - Cotton - comfortable and stretchy

 - Nylon - water resistant and warm

 - Polyester - often in the lining with heat emboss